lemonsoda174/Project-OOP---Platformer-Game/README.md

 # Project OOP - PlatformerGame
 Our Project for OOP at HUST

-Note: Update to Java version 14 or higher to execute game Start game by running src/main/Game.java
+Note: Update to Java version 14 or higher to execute game\n Start game by running src/main/Game.java\n
 Edit GameScreen size by SCALE = Xf; by default, X = 2

 ![Start menu](StartMenu.png)